kristiandiana/test/PLAN.md

   - Report defects

 ### Collaboration Tools
-We will be using Monday.com as a way to organize our project as use of this system will make it easy for us to adhere to the Scrum framework.
+We will be using GitHub Projects as a way to organize our project as use of this system will make it easy for us to adhere to the Scrum framework.
 We will use a Kanban Board style system which will allow sprint progress to be easily monitored.
-Tickets (tasks) will be assigned to members, and are expected to be completed by a designated due date.
+Issues will be assigned to developers, and are expected to be completed by a designated due date.
+Developers will work in a branch, then submit a pull request to be reviewed by the Scrum Master before being merged to the main branch, ultimately closing the respective issue.

 ### Code Acceptance: The Definition of Done